 If you are interested in bringing a group to Stone Barns, please email email@example.com.

-All guests 12 years and older are required to be fully vaccinated against COVID-19.
-Please be prepared to show proof on arrival.
+All guests 5 years and older are required to show proof on arrival of being fully vaccinated against COVID-19.
+This includes a booster shot for those who are eligible.
 Proof can include your vaccination card, a picture of the card on your phone, or a state-provided digital record.
 All Blue Hill and Stone Barns Center staff adhere to the same guidelines.

 When visiting, we advise you to wear clothing appropriate for a day out on the farm.
 You may encounter uneven terrain, farm equipment and unfamiliar sights, sounds and smells.
 We encourage you to explore but ask you to respect our farmers’ work as well as our animals and crops by keeping a safe distance and staying on designated paths.